art-den/electra_stacking/README.md

 # Electra
-Software for astronomical images stacking
+Software for stacking of deep sky astronomical images

 ## Prerequisites